 CALIFORNIA

-The Senate Appropriations Committee will hold a hearing on July 1 regarding the following:
+The Senate Appropriations Committee will meet on April 28 regarding the following measures:

 Contact: Allison Collins